I love when life connects you with someone you think will succeed if they stay focused on their talent.

 So, I had an idea; I asked him if I could quickly interview him to share with my LingoHut audience, and he agreed.

 Let me present to you Thomas Uijen, an 18-year-old teenager from Amsterdam, Netherlands.
 Thomas has been practicing card tricks for three years.
 He loves being from Amsterdam except for the weather.
 He speaks Dutch and English fluently and has dabbled in Italian since it was his mother’s first language.
 I asked him what he would like to do when he grew up.
 Fidgeting with his cards, he said, “Magic is a hobby that I would like to get paid to do, but I would also love to be a DJ, you see music is in my soul.”
-Thomas is a man with a drive who I wish the best of success to.

 Thomas, thank you for the card trick.
 Keep shuffling, rearranging, reordering and mixing the cards up with such ease and comfort.

 LingoHut’s first impromptu video.
 We are liking the idea of creating videos of ordinary people willing to share and talk to us about their life and how language plays a role in their lives.
+Like us Facebook.